A Bible Study by Jack Kelley

 With a mighty voice he shouted: “Fallen!
 Fallen is Babylon the Great!
 She has become a home for demons and a haunt for every evil spirit, a haunt for every unclean and detestable bird.
 For all the nations have drunk the maddening wine of her adulteries.
 The kings of the earth committed adultery with her, and the merchants of the earth grew rich from her excessive luxuries.”

-You may not know it, but Babylon is being made ready to accept its destiny as a city of power in the end times.
-It’s just a ceremonial city right now, but 20 years ago nobody even knew it existed at all.
+You may not realize this, but Babylon is being made ready to accept its destiny as a focus of world power in the end times.
+It’s just a ceremonial city right now, but 25 years ago nobody even knew it existed at all.
 One of the shocks of Gulf War 1 was the discovery of Babylon standing there on the banks of the Euphrates River.
 Today there’s a concerted effort underway to complete what Saddam Hussein began and return Babylon to world prominence.
-The government of Iraq has decided that making Babylon an international tourist destination is in the country’s best interest, and the US is sponsoring a feasibility study to see how this can be accomplished.
+The Iraqi Ministry of Tourism and Antiquities has unveiled a strategic plan to restore and rehabilitate heritage and tourism sites beginning in 2014.
+As you might suspect, Babylon is at the head of the list.

 Because of Babylon’s current lack of importance in the world, some students of prophecy search for an allegorical fulfillment of its destruction described in Rev. 18, and of course many see the USA or some American city as a logical candidate.
 But remember, even though in Revelation 17:9 John describes “mystery Babylon” as seated on seven hills, a prophecy in Zechariah 5:5-11 shows it being moved “to the plains of Shinar” a reference to ancient Mesopotamia called Iraq today.
 We can’t switch from literal to allegorical interpretations of Scripture without clear direction, and where Babylon is concerned no such direction exists.
 In fact the opposite is true.
 Almost from the beginning, the Bible has been a tale of two cities.
 Jerusalem is the city of God while Babylon has always been the city of man.
 Both disappeared from the world stage for many centuries, but when Jerusalem came back it was to its original location.
 The Bible says the same will be true of Babylon.